roaked/roaked.github.io/content/docs/1designsimu/2thermocup/_index.md

 # But...

 Keep in mind that the competition's rules imposed caused certain constraints or guidelines regarding the materials that can be used, limitating creativity work to develop within those boundaries.

+## Key-use of Computation Fluid Dynamics

+The utilization of Computational Fluid Dynamics (CFD) simulations with Ansys Fluent workbench within the ThermoCup competition marked a significant and intriguing facet of the event.
+Ansys Fluent is a robust software suite widely employed in engineering disciplines to simulate and analyze fluid flow, heat transfer, and associated phenomena in intricate detail.

+In the context of ThermoCup, the incorporation of Ansys Fluent implied a multifaceted challenge for everyone beyond merely constructing a physical steam boat!
+It introduced a dimension where participants leverage advanced virtual simulations to iteratively refine their designs and optimize the performance of their boats via:

+- Virtual Prototyping
+- Performance Optimization
+- Predictive Analysis

+Surely using machine learnings this could have been improved, but for that moment it yielded good results!

 ## Our Solution